-How can I pray when I feel spitirually dead?
+How can I pray when I feel spiritually dead?

 Each book on prayer brings its own distinctive insights – and this very readable book certainly does – in a most practical and imaginative way.
 This is not a stuffy book and could be an especial encouragement to the younger generation.
-I believe and pray that it will.
-(Bishop David Pytches)
+I believe and pray it will.

 A STORY ABOUT THE BOOK

 When “Rough Ways in Prayer” was first published I had long been an admirer of Anthony Bloom (Metropolitan Anthony of Sourozh).
 I admired him for the way he seemed to incarnate the whole of the mystical tradition of the eastern church.
 In his preaching and in his way of being.
 His literary input into my life began an amazing and fruitful journey into the great cloud of witnesses.
 This book crystallizes lessons on that journey.

 The late Anthony Bloom

 So it was that my phone rang one Tuesday morning in Camden Town.
 “It’s The Met!!” whispered my boarder, who had taken the call in a state of awe.
 The Met had rung to congratulate me on “Rough Ways in Prayer” and to say how much he admired it.
 I have no idea how he found me!
 When I told him that without his input the book would never have taken shape, he answered: “Paul, where you provide the meat I am happy to provide the gravy!”
 It was a gracious affirmation from God – and from “The Met” – of all that I hope and believe this book carries.
 The Met was later to offer me his very generous assistance in putting together another little volume, “My Dinner with Anton”!